Diagnosis and Treatment of Underbite in Liberty Township or Hamilton, OH

 Early intervention is crucial in dealing with an underbite.
 It’s easier to fix an underbite in children since their jaws are still developing.
 In adults, treatment may be more complex and might even require surgery.
 An underbite can significantly influence facial growth and development.
 It can lead to a prominent chin and a bulging lower lip, which may affect your overall facial symmetry.
 It’s important to consult with an orthodontist early if you notice signs of an underbite, as early intervention can guide proper jaw growth and development.

-Recognizing an Underbite
+Recognizing an underbite

 • Difficulty biting or chewing